Dropshipping SEO: The Biggest Growth Lever in Your Store

 In our high ticket dropshipping course, we give you your own licensed copy of Superstore, a premium Shopify theme from Out of the Sandbox.

-And not only do we give you a premium theme, but we fix bugs that no one else is fixing in premium themes, setting you up to win on day 1 in SEO!
+Not only do we give you a premium theme, but we fix bugs that no one else is fixing in premium themes, setting you up to win on day 1 in SEO!

 But even great themes need help to hit our SEO optimization standards.